Pierre Barrieu: United Arab Emirates national football team

 On January 1, 2012, Pierre Barrieu was officially named as the United Arab Emirates (UAE) National Team Assistant Coach and United Arab Emirates Football Association Head Fitness Coach.
 Barrieu has been the assistant of Head Coach Srecko Katanec.
 He was then confirmed assistant coach after Katanec's firing and under the caretaker coach Abdulla Mesfer.
 Barrieu was also an assistant for the Under 19 Team which qualified for the Asian Cup.

 Sheffield Wednesday F.C.

 Barrieu was an assistant coach under Stuart Gray and the Performance Manager for the championship team; in preparation for the 2014/2015 Season.

 FIFA

 Barrieu was added to the official FIFA instructors list in 2014.
 His first coaching assignment was the CONCACAF/FIFA development course that opened October 16, 2014, in Surnrise, Florida.
 The innovative program is based on a FIFA publication that explores the integration of physical preparation into small-sided games.

+UEFA

+Barrieu is a member of the UEFA Fitness Advisory Group which supervises the UEFA Fitness Coaching License for its 55 Member Associations.